department-of-veterans-affairs/va.gov-team/platform/information-architecture/ia-reviews/housing-grants-application.md

 **1) H1 of page - New**
 - URL: www.va.gov/housing-assistance/disability-housing-grants/apply-for-grant-26-4555
 - Breadcrumb: Home > Housing assistance > Housing grants > H1 of page
 - Notes: We are proposing "grant" in the link as an identifier for this form.
 We believe 'housing' may not be specific enough for this form and using acronyms, such as SAH or SHA, may not be easily recognizable by Veterans who are not yet familiar with the different forms.

-In addition, [information on /introduction]
+In addition, subsequent pages will add on to the above URL using short and simple labels, i.e. .../introduction/

 ## <a name="nav"></a>Entry points <br>